nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/CS2113T-F09-3-Eggventory-UG.md

 ### 3.6 Loaning using Templates

 To speed up the loaning process, Eggventory allows you to create loan templates.
 These templates are simply lists of stocks and quantity to be loaned out all at once.
-The name of each template must be unique, or it will not added.

 #### 3.6.1 Adding loan templates: `add template`

-This creates a template that can be substituted for {<Stock Code> <Quantity>} in loan commands.
+This creates a new template of Loans.

-Format: `add template “<TemplateName>” {<StockCode> <Quantity>}`
+Format: `add template <TemplateName> {<StockCode> <Quantity>}`

 e.g. `add template CG1112_Alex R500 5 A123 1`

+ Note: The name of each template must be unique, or it will not be added.

 #### 3.6.2  Deleting a Template: `delete template`